New Scholarship Funded by Graphic Arts Alliance

 GAA is headquartered in Philadelphia, but its member companies cover the entire United States.
 Since being founded in 2002, the organization has grown to become the leading purchasing group in the industry.
 Its 221 members provide a wide range of graphic communication services and products.

-“GAA is pleased to take a lead position in creating this scholarship for young people interested in a career in the industry” stated CEO John Braceland.
+“GAA is pleased to take a leadership position in creating this scholarship for young people interested in a career in the industry” stated CEO John Braceland.
 “We have a number of members who feel this is an important issue and want to take an active role in enhancing the future workforce.”

 The GAA Scholarship will provide young students who are pursuing a course of study in the graphic arts with the opportunity to enhance their education.
 The offspring of employees of member companies will be given preference for consideration, thereby providing an enhanced company benefit.
 Over the next few years, GAA plans additional contributions to build this endowment into a six-figure fund.